Patryk Klimala: Loan to Sydney FC

+FC Seoul

+On 2 June 2025, Klimala was recruited by K League 1 club FC Seoul as the first Polish player in the team's history.
+In his debut on 17 June 2025, he assisted a goal for Moon Seon-min in a 1–1 league draw against Gangwon FC.

 International career

 Klimala has represented Poland at under-19 youth international level and made his international debut against Slovakia U19 in November 2016.
 He made his under-20 debut against England U20 in March 2018, scoring his first international goal against the same opponents exactly one year later.
 In March 2019, Klimala made his under-21 debut against Serbia U21.